-Last night Tonka executive chef Adam D’sylva tied in first place for ‘best dish of the night’ on #TheChefsLine with his wonderfully layered Aussie-Bengali curry starring mussels, green prawns and barramundi fillets.
-Building upon a garlic and ginger base, Adam spiced up proceedings with nigella seeds, mustard seeds and a healthy serve of chilli.
-Tomato raita was the fresh (and much appreciated) side.
+Tonka executive chef Adam D’Sylva shares with us this wonderfully layered Aussie-Bengali curry starring mussels, green prawns and barramundi fillets.
+Building upon a garlic and ginger base, Adam spices up proceedings with nigella and mustard seeds with a healthy serve of chilli.

 In this south Indian-style dish, coconut curry brings out the unique characteristics of mullet – its deep sweetness and distinct umami kick.
 Tamarind, too, is balanced with sugar, while the usual spice suspects (coriander, mustard and cumin seeds, plus turmeric and chilli) bring everything together.

-Blue eye travella and desiree potatoes get an Indian treatment with this saucy one-pot curry.
+Blue eye travella and Desiree potatoes get an Indian treatment with this saucy one-pot curry.
 Tinned tomatoes come in handy here, along with the store-bought curry blend, garam masala.
-Throw in peas or spinach to up your vegie intake and soften the heat.
+Throw in peas or spinach to up your veggie intake and soften the heat.

 Fish curry in 35 minutes?
 It can be done.
 This fish dish calls on tamarind water, coconut milk, turmeric and frozen, finely shredded coconut.
 Serve with steamed rice, store-bought lime pickle and eggplant chutney for an instant banquet.